-In the second period, the ranking is reversed, with the iMPX 9% for the smallest prize and about 19% for the two larger prizes.
-Most of the consumption impact of the shock vanishes after a few years: adding up the propensities to consume in the first five years results in a cumulative iMPX of 92.3% for the smallest prize, 87.6% for the intermediate prize, and 80% for the largest win.
-On average, the spending horizon spans the entire range of the periods presented to the respondents although the average respondent planned to spend 5% of the largest prize 20 years after the shock.
+In the second period, the ranking is reversed, with the iMPX equal to 9% for the smallest prize and 19% for the two larger prizes.
+Most of the consumption impact of the shock vanishes after a few years: adding up the propensities to consume in the first five years results in a cumulative iMPX of 92.3% for the smallest prize and 87.6% for the intermediate prize.
+These results are in line with Fagereng et al (2021), showing that after 5 years households have on average spent about 90 percent of their windfall.
+For largest win, the cumulative consumption response in the fir five years is 80%, and respondents plan to spend 5% of the prize 20 years after the shock.